MrYaello/Dencrypt/README.md

 - "GUI" mode | use java -jar Dencrypt.jar (Without arguments)*
 - Args mode | use java -jar Dencrypt.jar [args (-help, -mode, -key, -alg, -in, -out)]*

-If you do not know the arguments use -help.
+To know more about the arguments use -help.

 Requires JRE 1.8.0 *